reg-viz/reg-puppeteer-demo/README.md

 You can see [the full HTML here(index.html)](index.html).

 ### Create script for capturing screenshot
 We need to give a screenshot image of the `index.html` to reg-suit for visual regression testing.

-So we install Puppeteer, which is a Node.js programmable interface for headless Chrome.
+So we install Puppeteer, which is a Node.js programmable interface for headless Chrome and gives us [screenshot API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagescreenshotoptions).

 ```sh
 npm install -D puppeteer mkdirp